Policy Number: 159

 I. POLICY AND GENERAL STATEMENT

-This policy and the procedural steps described below apply to individuals who seek to support the missions of the university in a volunteer capacity.
-Questions regarding the volunteer procedures should be directed to Human Resources.
+This policy applies to individuals who seek to support the missions of the university in a volunteer capacity.
+Anyone seeking to engage the services of a volunteer must contact Human Resources.

 This policy does not apply to:

-- individuals who are observers (see HOOP Policy 125 Observers);
+- individuals who are observers, trainees, visiting students or visiting scientists (see HOOP Policy 125 Visitors);

 - individuals who are members of officially-sanctioned university support organizations such as the Development Board and other similar organizations;